-The Ph.D. committees are comprised of actively researching and researcher-educated scientific personnel, researchers with Ph.D. supervision and Ph.D. students.
+The Ph.D. committees are comprised of actively researching and researcher-educated scientific personnel and researchers with Ph.D. supervision.

 The Institute Head will appoint a chairperson for the individual Ph.D. committee.
 The committee will report to the Institute Head and be responsible for the Ph.D. programmes of the individual institutes.